-Pfizer set to start shipping Remicade biosimilar next month
+Pfizer to start shipping biosimilar version of J&J's Remicade in November

 Several companies are developing biosimilar versions of the top-selling biotech medicines for rheumatoid arthritis and cancer.

-(Reporting by Bill Berkrot and Ransdell Pierson; Editing by Sandra Maler, Bernard Orr)
+Reporting by Bill Berkrot and Ransdell Pierson; editing by Bernard Orr, G Crosse

-Visa Inc said on Monday that Chief Executive Charles Scharf, who orchestrated the company's reunion with its European affiliate, would step down on Dec.
-1.

-NEW YORK Wall Street ended modestly lower on Monday as energy stocks retreated along with oil prices, while Amazon and Netflix weighed on the consumer discretionary sector.